Prafulla Chaki: The Muzaffarpur killing

 Khudiram and Prafulla watched the usual movements of Kingsford and prepared a plan to kill him.
 On the evening of 30 April 1908, the duo was waiting in front of the gate of European Club for Kingsford's carriage to arrive.
 When a vehicle came out of the gate, a bomb was thrown into the carriage.
 There was a mistake towards identification by them, as the vehicle was carrying the daughter and the wife of a local congressman.
 Both were killed by the bomb, and the revolutionaries fled.

 The manhunt and suicide

 Prafulla and Khudiram took separate routes to escape.
 Nandalal Banerjee, a police officer travelling in the same compartment grew suspicious of Prafulla and attempted to arrest him on the Mokama railway station platform.
 But Prafulla committed suicide by shooting himself using his own revolver.
 His head was severed from his body and sent to Kolkata to be identified by Khudiram who unfortunately got captured.

 Khudiram was later arrested and hanged to death.
 Following this incident, inspector Nandalal was assassinated by two young revolutionaries, Srishh Pal and Ranen Ganguly.
-Their relatives live in Uttar and Dakhin Dinajpur, West Bengal.
+Their relatives live in Uttar Dinajpur and Dakshin Dinajpur in West Bengal.
 Pratap Chanda Chaki's great grandson Subrata Chaki lives in Kolkata.